Luke Raley Player Props: Rays vs. White Sox

-After hitting .129 with a double, a home run, a walk and three RBI in his past 10 games, Luke Raley and the Tampa Bay Rays take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 7:10 PM ET on Thursday.
+Luke Raley -- batting .219 with two doubles, two home runs, a walk and six RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the Chicago White Sox, with Lance Lynn on the mound, on April 29 at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Astros.
+He racked up two extra-base hits in his previous game (3-for-5 with a double, a home run and three RBI) against the White Sox.

 Luke Raley Game Info & Props vs. the White Sox